A freeness criterion without patching for modules over local rings: Introduction

 The more general hypothesis in our theorem as opposed to \cite[Theorem 1.1]{Brochard:2017}, gives us the freedom to reduce its proof to the surjective case, using standard results in commutative algebra.
 This is instrumental in leading to a proof that is simpler than the one presented in \cite{Brochard:2017} as we can apply an induction on $\edim A - \edim B$.
 A key ingredient in this induction step is a theorem of Nagata that tracks the projective dimension of finitely generated modules along surjective exceptional complete intersection maps; see \ref{ch:Nagata}.
 In fact, our main theorem, \ref{th:Brochard}, can be seen as a converse to this result.
 A ``better" converse is proved in Theorem~\ref{th:Brochard2}.

-Work of Calegari and Geraghty \cite{Calegari/Geraghty:2018}, extending the patching method in \cite{Taylor/Wiles:1995} to situations where one patches complexes rather than modules, suggests a version of Theorem~\ref{th:intro} dealing with complexes; see also \cite{Khare/Thorne:2017, Thorne:2016}.
+Work of Calegari and Geraghty \cite{Calegari/Geraghty:2018} in ``positive defect’’ situations, extending the patching method in \cite{Taylor/Wiles:1995} to situations where one patches complexes rather than modules, suggests a version of Theorem~\ref{th:intro} dealing with complexes; see also \cite{Khare/Thorne:2017, Thorne:2016}.
+The Calegari-Geraghty patching argument leads to a situation where one can apply Proposition \ref{pr:AB} to prove the faithfulness of the action of a deformation ring on the cohomology in ``top degree’’ of a certain arithmetic manifold.
+We expect that a version of Theorem \ref{th:intro} for complexes would allow one in principle to obviate the need to patch in positive defect situations, just like the application of \cite[Theorem 1.1]{Brochard:2017} in \cite[\S 4]{Newton/Thorne:2021}.
 We hope to return to this topic in the future.